LonestarX91/LeadMeHome/README.md

 Any questions about it, I can answer quickly on the JB Discord server where you can find me daily: https://discord.gg/3uev38a

+**Pull requests with improvement are welcome !**

-## I DO NOT PERMIT usage of this code in paid tweaks, copying the code without crediting, etc. Any code you use from here it must be in an open sourced tweak (pay it forward).
+## **I DO NOT PERMIT usage of this code in paid tweaks, copying the code without crediting, etc. Any code you use from here it must be in an open sourced tweak (pay it forward).
 This code is open sourced for educational purposes only.
-IF I DO catch anyone stealing code from here and breaking one of the above mentioned things, I will NEVER again open source another tweak of mine.
+IF I DO catch anyone stealing code from here and breaking one of the above mentioned things, I will NEVER again open source another tweak of mine.**

 Tweak link (temp till it gets on BigBoss): http://lonestarx.yourepo.com/pack/leadmehome